Chart Color Schemes

 Umina - Booker Bay - Patonga has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Nationally, above median population growth is projected, with Umina - Booker Bay - Patonga expected to grow by 3,263 persons by 2041 based on the latest numbers, representing a total increase of 13.0% over the 17-year period.
+Based on latest population numbers, the area is projected to grow by 3,263 persons to 2041, with an increase of 13.0% in total over the 17 years.

 Frequently Asked Questions - Population